ankit307/go-examples/README.md

-# go-Examples
+# Go Examples

 Go Examples contains some practice programs for learning the basics of Go Language.
-It contains programs on :
+It contains programs on topics, that will help you as a building block:

 - Basics
     - Interface